lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-In the latter example, the `button` is initialized once, within the `viewDidLoad()` method.
+In the latter example, `button` is initialized once, within the `viewDidLoad()` method.
 Once it's set, `configure(button:)` is called – a pure function that doesn't rely on any kind of state and has no side effects.
 That is, it always results in the same way for the same arguments.

 _I'm aware that it's not the canonical, functional, definition of the term "pure function".
-Here I use it in the OOP context, if I may, for a simple basic understanding of the idea._
+Here I use it in the OOP context, for a basic understanding of the idea._

 [Return to Table of Contents](#table-of-contents)

 <h4 id="testing">Testing</h4>

-Basically, an engineer tests interfaces, not implementation details – by calling public APIs with some input data and asserting the expected outputs.
+Basically, an engineer tests interfaces, not implementation details – by calling public APIs with some input data and asserting expected outputs.

-The testing purposes don't intervene in the principles of encapsulation.
-If anything is wanted to be overridden or substantiated in the test code, protocols and their mock or stub implementations are always to the rescue.
+Testing purposes don't intervene in the principles of encapsulation.
+If anything is wanted to be overridden or substantiated in testing code, protocols and their mock or stub implementations are always to the rescue.

 [Return to Table of Contents](#table-of-contents)